vinushma/angularQuestions/README.md

 29. What is latest version of Angular ?
 30. How do you improve the performance in angular application ?
 31. What are the security measures taken in Angular?
-32. NgRx or Redux ?
+32. NgRx or Redux /ngRx ?
 33. What is shadow DOM ?
 34. What is custome Pipe ?
 35. How do you handle global errors in Angular?
 36. What are Http Incerceptors ?
 37. How to access the query parameters from the URL ?
-38. What are Rxjs Operators ?
+38. What are Rxjs Operators / Higher order Operators ? (https://levelup.gitconnected.com/higher-order-mapping-operators-62466243820a)
 39. What is Transpiling in Angular?
 40. What is cross site validation ?
 41. How to write If Else and Then Conditions in template?